gbmhunter/blog/content/pcb-design/pcb-data-formats/index.md

 ### Disadvantages

-The Gerber file format has long been criticized for it's inability to accurately represent all of the PCB information required by the manufacturer and/or assembler.
+**The Gerber file format has long been criticized for it's inability to accurately represent all of the PCB information required by the manufacturer and/or assembler**.
 A typical example would be sending the PCB layer information in Gerber files, the drill file in Excellon format, notes for the PCB either added as text to a Gerber layer or in a Word document, the BOM in an Excel file, and schematics (if needed) in a PDF.
 This has led to the design of new PCB data file formats.

 For anything greater than a 2 layer board, the PCB manufacturer can have trouble distinguishing the layer order from the Gerber files.
 This is because the inner copper layers and plane layers are numbered separately (both starting from 1), and therefore the order in which they should be in is ambiguous.